aces/Loris/modules/mri_violations/README.md

 ## Dashboard Widget

-The total `Violated scans` will be shown inside the Dashboard widget, named "My Tasks" and when clicked will link to the mri_violations module.
+The total `Violated scans` will be shown inside the Dashboard widget, named "My Tasks" with a link pointing to the mri_violations module.